ericpriceco/ericpriceco.github.io/_posts/2014-06-11-create-a-jekyll-blog-part1.md

 #### Pages

-If you open the index.html file that is created when you make your Jekyll project, you will see something similar below at the top of the file:
+If you open the index.html file that is created when you make your Jekyll project, you will see something similar at the top of the file:

 ```yaml
 ---